-Frank Huang (Executive Chairman) is employed as an Executive Director of the Company.
+Frank Huang (Executive Chairman) is employed as Chairman of the Company.
 The Company has entered into an employment contract with Frank Huang to govern his employment.
 See Section 6.6.7 below.

 6.6.2 Non-Executive Director remuneration

 (a) Letter of appointment - Alvin Tan